 Remove hydrogenated oils and margarine from your diet.

 Hydrogenated oils and margarine have been altered to the point where they are labeled “plastic foods”.
 In other words, the hydrogenation process has ruined all of the foods nutritional value, and what’s left is this toxic, plastic-like substance that is foreign to the body and which causes a whole host of health issues.
 These oils are found in processed foods, Crisco and margarine.
 Avoid them at all costs!
-Instead use these following healthy oils for your salads or for cooking your meals:

 - Avoid non-foods – (table salt, alcohol, regular and decaffeinated coffee and tea, regular and diet sodas, artificial sweeteners, preservatives, food colorings, additives and man-made synthetic vitamin and mineral supplements, etc.).
 Avoid enriched flours, even though they may be from organic whole wheat.
 The word “enriched” means the actual nutrients were stripped from the food and synthetic vitamins and minerals are added in its place.